craigbruenderman/blog/content/posts/cisco-sdwan-part-1/index.md

 Even though there are multiple components to the solution, it's convenient to be able to distinguish between SD-WAN edges, and everything else.
 Cisco's statement sums it up:

-"Cisco SD-WAN has been rebranded to Cisco Catalyst SD-WAN.
+>Cisco SD-WAN has been rebranded to Cisco Catalyst SD-WAN.
 As part of this rebranding, the vManage name has been changed to SD-WAN Manager, the vSmart name has been changed to SD-WAN Controller, and the vBond name has been changed to SD-WAN Validator.
-Together, the vManage, vSmart, and vBond will be referred to as the **SD-WAN control components** in this document."
+Together, the vManage, vSmart, and vBond will be referred to as the **SD-WAN control components** in this document.

 | Component Name | Function |
 | -------------- | -------- |